rishi-gupta1/cse15l-lab-reports/lab2/lab2.md

 Hello, welcome to my second lab.
 Let's take a look at my code for `StringServer`.

 Psst.
-What's Blue and not heavy.
+What's Blue and not heavy?
 (Scroll to the end for the answer)

 ## Part 1 - `StringServer`